composer/composer/doc/04-schema.md

 An example:
-If you have a testing branch, that is heavily maintained during a testing phase and is deployed to your staging environment, normally "composer show -s" will give you "versions : * dev-master".
+If you have a testing branch, that is heavily maintained during a testing phase and is deployed to your staging environment, normally "composer show -s" will give you `versions : * dev-master`.

 If you configure latest-.* as a pattern for non-feature-branches like this: